cdondrup/petri_net/README.md

 ```

 the `type` can be `UPDATE_` followed by either `REMOTE` (global KB), `LOCAL` (local KB), `ALL` (both KBs) which are constants provided by `RPNSimpleActionServer`.
-The `attr` is the name of the field your value should be stored in.
-The `value` is the value you want store.
+The `attr` is the name of the field your value should be stored in, i.e. `my_value` in this case.
+The `value` is the data you want store.
 This has to be of type str which is why json
 is used here.
-The last argument (not shown here) is called `meta_info` and can be any kind of string. this can be used to pass along additional information
-specific to your external KB.
+The last and optional argument (not shown here) is called `meta_info` and can be any kind of string.
+This can be used to pass along additional information specific to your external KB.

 *Querying the KB* works similar to updating it.